 - You can take a Bladeborn Leader as your warband Leader or you can take it as an Ally within the same grand alliance.
 In that case you can also take all fighters with the same Bladeborn runemark as allies.

 - You can only take one fighter per profile (with some exceptions).

-- In a narrative campaign these fighters do not roll for injuries or destiny rolls.
+- In a narrative campaign these fighters do not roll for injuries or renown.
 They cannot take artefacts of power but can take heroic traits (rules have been adapted for Warcry 2.0 in White Dwarf 482).

 Here is the list of all current Warhammer Underworlds warbands supported in Warcry (in bold those in White Dwarf articles, in green those with Warcry 2.0 profiles):